bytebase/bytebase.com/content/blog/postgres-data-masking.md

 PostgreSQL Anonymizer also supports Static Masking, which directly transforms the original dataset directly.
 You can replace original data with fake ones, add noise, or shuffle data to hide sensitive data.

-Note that this method will destroy the original data.
+Note that this method will destroy the original data and is a slow process.
 So think twice before you use static masking.
+The principle of static masking is to update all lines of all tables containing at least one masked column.
+This basically means that PostgreSQL will rewrite all the data on disk.

 ## Bytebase Dynamic Data Masking